klauer/epics-sumo-mirror/doc/index.rst

 Install
 =======

-You install sumo either as a debian or rpm package with your package manager or from source.
+You install sumo either as a debian or rpm package with your package manager, from source or with pip.

 For details on how to install sumo see :doc:`sumo-install`.